-ARU is one of the UK’s leading providers of degree apprenticeships and in the top 10% HE providers in the country for skills and enterprise.
-Over 500 regional and national employers have chosen to partner with ARU on apprenticeships for our collaborative approach to working.
+ARU is one of the UK’s leading providers of degree apprenticeships and in the top 10% of Higher Education providers in the country for skills and enterprise.
+Over 650 regional and national employers have chosen to partner with ARU on apprenticeships for our collaborative approach to finding learning solutions.

-We offer a comprehensive range of degree level courses that are designed to fulfil your workforce needs whilst providing exciting career development opportunities for your apprentices.
+We offer a comprehensive range of university courses that are designed to fulfil your workforce needs whilst providing exciting career development opportunities for your apprentices.

-We will attract and develop high calibre apprentices who will bring talent, skills, energy and diversity to your organisation as well as; developing and retaining your existing staff.
+We will support you in attracting and developing high calibre apprentices who will bring talent, skills, energy, and diversity to your organisation, as well as developing and retaining your existing staff.

 Why partner with ARU?

-Driven by employer demand, we offer Degree Apprenticeships in Management and Leadership; Digital Technology and Data Science; Health; the Built Environment; Public Services and more.
+Driven by employer demand, we offer apprenticeships in Management and Leadership; Digital Technology and Data Science; Health; the Built Environment; Public Services and more.

 Our dedicated Degrees at Work team will be on hand to help and advise you throughout the entire process.
 Our apprenticeship experts will help you decide if degree apprenticeships are right for your business, get you started and provide ongoing support throughout the life of the apprenticeship.

-The degree apprentice is an employee who also studies part-time with our university.
-He or she can be an existing team member, or a new recruit of any age and at any point in their career.
-So, your organisation will gain a highly-skilled graduate with high level academic qualifications, up-to-the minute skills and an intimate working knowledge of your business and culture.
+Degree apprentices study with our university while they are working.
+They will be an existing team member or a new recruit to the organisation, of any age and at any point in their career.
+So, your organisation will gain a highly skilled employee with higher level academic qualifications, relevant, practical skills, and an intimate working knowledge of your business and culture.

 If you operate in England and your annual payroll is over £3 million, you pay a levy of 0.5% of your payroll into a Digital Account.